-When the fuel is lead to the combustion room according to section 2.2, you must light the fire by using e.g. sawdust or pellets soaked in kerosene or the like.
+When the fuel is lead to the burner tube according to section 2.2, you must light the fire by using e.g. sawdust or pellets soaked in kerosene or the like.
 By soaked sawdust you add 2 to 3 handful and mix it with the fuel in the burner tube, now light it by using a newspaper or the like.
-Close door to combustion room and wait for 1 minute for the fire to catch, then press "Start".
-The display will show the word Soft start
+Close door to combustion room and wait for 1 minute for the fire to catch, then press "START".
+The display will show the text "Soft start"

-PLEASE NOTE, THAT FLAMES MIGHT REACH OUT OF BOILER IN THIS PFASE
+PLEASE NOTE, THAT FLAMES MIGHT REACH OUT OF THE BOILER IN THIS PFASE

-- ALWAYS USE GLOVES WHEN LIGHTING THE BOILER - NEVER USE GASOLINE OR THE LIKE IN THIS PROCESS
+- ALWAYS USE GLOVES WHEN LIGHTING THE FIRE - NEVER USE GASOLINE OR THE LIKE IN THIS PROCESS